matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 ### Group Projects

 Headcount was a beast.
-Although I was exhausted and stretched to my limits, I'm happy and proud to be finished with it :)
+Although it stretched to my limits, I'm happy and proud to be finished with it :)

 #### Headcount